 ‘Neither, I did it for the Craic.’

-Ray Kane’s novels, The Sowti Squad, The Frankincense Tree and The Daughters of Mohammad are available on Kindle, Kobo, Nook, iTunes (for all Apple devices), Smashwords, Sony eReader, etc. His memoir is in its final edit.
+Ray Kane’s novels, THE SOWTI SQUAD and THE DAUGHTERS OF MOHAMMAD are available on Kindle, Kobo, Nook, iTunes (for all Apple devices), Smashwords, etc. His memoir will be published end May 2014 and is now on pre-order at selected retailers.